yuxinPenny/DirectRM/README.md

 ### 3.4 Modification type and position inference

 This step aims to identify the modification type(s) and its(their) position within the modified kmers.

+This step may take less than one minute for 80000 reads file with GPU device.

 ```bash
 python3 ./DirectRM/scripts/inference.py \